 With your fleet host project selected, go to the Anthos overview in the Google Cloud console.

-View clusters and resource utilization
+View clusters and total resource utilization

+The overview at the top of the page provides an at-a-glance view of your clusters, and the total CPU /memory/disk utilization over the time period you have chosen.
 Resource utilization metrics are generated using system Cloud Monitoring data from your fleet's clusters.
 See Enable system Cloud Monitoring for fleet clusters below if you see Missing data from... at the top of the page.

 View cluster status

 In the Clusters in this Fleet section, you can see how many clusters are in your fleet, with warnings or errors displayed if there are any issues with their connectivity to the fleet: for example, if you have deleted a cluster without unregistering it first, or if you need to log in to a cluster outside Google Cloud to see its details.

 - If an error or warning is displayed, click the notification to see the problem cluster or clusters and fix the issue.

 - Click View all clusters to see your fleet's full cluster list.

 The Total CPU/memory/disk utilization sections show the average usage of all your fleet containers' actual CPU, memory, and disk resources relative to allocatable resources across cluster nodes in this fleet over the time period you have chosen.
 Allocatable on a Kubernetes node is defined as the amount of resources that can be used by regular Pods on that node.